pirocorp/Reconnaissance-Fundamentals/04. Analyzing Vulnerabilities/README.md

 ## SQL injection (SQLi)

 SQL injection (SQLi) is a web security vulnerability that allows an attacker to interfere with an application's database queries.
-This can allow an attacker to view data that they are not normally able to retrieve.
-This might include data that belongs to other users or any other data that the application can access.
+This can allow an attacker to view data they cannot typically retrieve, including data belonging to other users or any other data the application can access.
 An attacker can often modify or delete this data, causing persistent changes to the application's content or behavior.

 Sometimes, an attacker can escalate a SQL injection attack to compromise the underlying server or other back-end infrastructure.
 It can also enable them to perform denial-of-service attacks.